COMPETENCY DEVELOPMENT TOOL

 Growth!
 Productivity!
 This is the season for a changed focus on personal enrichment and skill development.
 Additionally, the potential of all that these things bring, including an abundance in revenue streams, innovative ideas, and increasing bottom lines.
-To capitalize on the focus on growth and productivity and its impact on employees, it might not be such a bad idea and time to turn the HR focus to a competency development tool.
+To focus on growth and productivity, it is not a bad idea to turn focus to a competency development tool.

 Great employees are always attentive to new learnings and expanding the horizon of their skill sets, and there indeed is no better time than the “now” to provide the resources employees require to increase their value addition to the company.